STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Conclusion

 \section{Conclusion}

-This work introduces Sequential Tool Attack Chaining (\STAC) as a significant vulnerability class unique to tool-enabled LLM agents, demonstrating how adversaries can orchestrate sequences of seemingly benign tool calls that collectively achieve malicious goals.
-Our systematic investigation on 483 \STAC cases, representing diverse environments, scenarios, and failure modes, reveals that agents are highly vulnerable to these distributed attacks (average ASR$>$90\%).
-Our framework provides a comprehensive methodology for generating, verifying, and evaluating \STAC.
-Our reasoning-based defense prompt shows promise in mitigating these risks, exhibiting strong initial protection but showing vulnerability to persistent attacks over turns.
-These findings underscore a fundamental shift in AI safety considerations as LLMs transition from chatbots to agents that can use tools: safety mechanisms must evolve beyond detecting harmful content and individual actions to consider the cumulative impact of action sequences over time.
-As LLM agents are increasingly integrated into critical systems and infrastructure, addressing \STAC vulnerabilities becomes essential for the deployment of agentic applications in the real world.
-Future work should focus on developing more effective defenses against \STAC.
-By highlighting and systematically investigating this novel vulnerability class, we hope to inspire more robust safety measures for future agentic AI systems.
+This work introduces \STAC as a vulnerability class unique to tool-enabled LLM agents, where sequences of individually benign tool calls collectively achieve malicious goals.
+Across 483 attack cases, agents are highly vulnerable (average final ASR 91.2\%; 95.1\% on the 390 SHADE-Arena baseline-comparison cases), and the prompt-based defenses we evaluate provide only limited protection---our reasoning-based defense achieves the strongest initial-turn mitigation, while an experience-based defense (ToolShield) proves more durable against sustained, adaptive attackers, yet both remain insufficient.
+Stronger agentic guardrails (e.g., memory- or provenance-based monitors) report better results against \emph{static} attacks, but their robustness to \emph{adaptive} \STAC chaining remains untested (see Related Work).
+These findings underscore that safety mechanisms must evolve beyond evaluating individual actions to reason about the cumulative impact of action sequences.
+As LLM agents are deployed in critical systems, addressing \STAC vulnerabilities becomes essential for trustworthy agentic AI.

-\paragraph{Limitations.}

-While our work provides significant insights into \STAC vulnerabilities in tool-enabled LLM agents, we acknowledge the following limitations.
-First, our evaluation is constrained to simulated Python environments from SHADE-Arena and Agent-SafetyBench, which, while diverse and complex, may not fully represent the breadth of real-world agent deployments across different domains, tool ecosystems, and security contexts.
-Additionally, our evaluation focuses exclusively on prompt-based defenses, which represent only one category of potential mitigation strategies, due to a current lack of effective agentic guardrail models.
-More sophisticated defenses could potentially provide stronger protection against \STAC attacks.
+\section{Limitations}

+We consolidate here the main limitations of our study, together with the mitigations already in place and the analyses we consider important follow-up work.

+\paragraph{Judging and construct validity.} Attack success is scored by a GPT-4.1 Judge, which shares a model family with the Generator and Planner.
+In-environment execution grounds each success in a real state change and mitigates hallucinated outcomes, and using a Judge calibrated to the Generator's harm definition reduces label noise across the attack--defense comparison.
+Nonetheless, a single-family judge may shape the reported ASR, PH, and RR.
+We therefore treat human validation on a stratified subset and cross-family judging (e.g., a second frontier model as an independent Judge) as important next steps; we expect the qualitative conclusions---high vulnerability and insufficient prompt-based defenses---to be robust to the choice of judge, but this remains to be confirmed.